buildpacks/spec/distribution.md

 ### Lifecycle

-The following defines how a `lifecycle` SHOULD be packaged for distribution as an OCI image.
+The following defines how a `lifecycle` SHOULD be packaged for distribution.
 The `lifecycle` is the component that orchestrates buildpack execution, then assembles the resulting artifacts into a final app image.

 The Lifecycle MUST exist in one of the following formats: